Steven17D/Lego3/developer_guide.md

 ### Source and Tasks Control
 #### Trello

-Each Lego issue should be well documented in [Lego](https://trello.com/b/N1MDT9Lr/lego) Trello page.
+Each Lego issue should be well documented on [Lego](https://trello.com/b/N1MDT9Lr/lego) Trello page.

 How to contribute to Lego?